If you are one of my current students then you may be looking for information found here:

 Implausible Equilibrium Solutions in Economics and Finance PDF file

-Kurtzweil Integral representation of interacting Prandtl-Ishlinskii Operators (with Pavel Krejčí, Sergei Melnik and Dmitrii Rachinskii), Dsc.
+Kurzweil Integral representation of interacting Prandtl-Ishlinskii Operators (with Pavel Krejčí, Sergei Melnik and Dmitrii Rachinskii), Dsc.
 Cont.
 Dyn Sys (20) pp 2949-2965 (2015).
 PDF file

-The Kurtweil Integral in Financial Market Modeling (with Pavel Krejčí, Giselle Antunes Monteiro and Dmitrii Rachinskii) PDF file .
-To appear Korektury.Dynamics of Discrete Time Systems with a Hysteresis Stop Operator (with Maxim Arnold, Nikita Begun, Pavel Gurevich, Eyram Kwame and Dmitrii Rachinskii) PDF file .
+The Kurzweil Integral in Financial Market Modeling (with Pavel Krejčí, Giselle Antunes Monteiro and Dmitrii Rachinskii) PDF file .
+Mathematica Bohemica (141) pp 261-286 (2016)Dynamics of Discrete Time Systems with a Hysteresis Stop Operator (with Maxim Arnold, Nikita Begun, Pavel Gurevich, Eyram Kwame and Dmitrii Rachinskii) PDF file .
 Submitted to SIAM J. Applied Dynamical Systems.